Sanix-Darker/sanixdk.xyz/content/blogs/how-to-hack-and-secure-your-termbin-content.md

 ### WHAT IS MISSING (THE PROBLEM)

 Even though I found termbin really amazing...
-I think it's a lack of "security"... how ?
+I think it lack of "security"... how ?

-These generated links are publis and do not require authentication nor authorization to access them... this means that anyone can randomly click on a termbin link and get someone's saved content;
+These generated links are publics and do not require authentication nor authorization to access them... this means that anyone can randomly click on a termbin link and get someone else saved content;

-**FOR EDUCATIONAL PURPOSES ONLY** i will demonstrate you that by creating this small python program that can loop over a randomly selected link and if the content seems valid it is saved to a file :
+**FOR EDUCATIONAL PURPOSES ONLY**, I will demonstrate you that by creating this small python program that can loop over a randomly selected link and if the content seems valid it is saved to a file :

 ```python
 import requests